swannodette/swannodette.github.com/_posts/2015-01-12-lazy-contracts.md

 trivially build a form of lazy contracts similar to those described by [Findler et al.](http://citeseerx.ist.psu.edu/viewdoc/summary?doi=10.1.1.124.180).

+Lazy contracts are useful because they allow us to lazily validate a large data structure.
+All the previous examples with `:pre` and `:post` validated eagerly which is quite impractical when dealing with large amounts of data.

 For some time now ClojureScript has supported extension of individual values to protocols via `specify`.
 Again protocols are analogous to Java interfaces, Go interfaces, Haskell typeclasses, and Objective-C